-We strive to optimize the value of our brand and attractive client base by (i) building products and services that leverage our customer affiliation, (ii) ensuring products and services are consistent with our core mission and drive customer value, (iii) prioritizing partnerships and other capital efficient avenues of growth, and (iv) looking for opportunities to optimize the return on our investment.
+We strive to optimize the value of our brand and attractive client base by (i) building products and services that leverage our customer affiliation, (ii) ensuring products and services are consistent with our core mission and drive customer value, (iii) prioritizing partnerships and other capital efficient avenues of growth, and (iv) looking for opportunities to optimize return on our investments.

-In 2022, we worked to maintain a rigorous capital allocation and return program by (i) paying quarterly Common Stock dividends of \$0.11 per share, (ii) selling approximately \$3 billion of private education loans during the year, and (iii) repurchasing 40 million shares of our Common Stock under Rule 10b5-1 trading plans authorized under our share repurchase programs.
+In 2023, we worked to maintain a rigorous capital allocation and return program by (i) paying quarterly Common Stock dividends of \$0.11 per share, (ii) selling approximately \$3.15 billion of Private Education Loans during the year, and (iii) repurchasing 22 million shares of our Common Stock pursuant to Rule 10b5-1 trading plans authorized under our share repurchase programs.